Caribbean Tax Law Journal

 [D] Review Process

-1. Before submission to the publisher, Editors will review each submission for suitability.
+1. Before submission to the publisher, editors will review each submission for suitability.
+Submitted manuscripts featuring a tax memo or tax alert will not be accepted.

 2. The editors reserve the right to make alterations as to style, punctuation, grammar etc.